georgetown-cset/Compute_Survey_2022/data/README.md

 The columns used in the final data file and their meanings are as follows:

 ```
-DistributionChannel       <- 'email' or 'anonymous'; whether the respondent was reached by a targeted email or via snowball sampling
+DistributionChannel       <- 'email' or 'anonymous'; whether the respondent was reached by a targeted email or via snowball sampling—not present in `fake_data.csv`
 Screener                  <- Numerical ordinal [0,3]; how much time respondent spends working on AI systems (see INSTRUMENT.pdf for meanings)
 Tenure                    <- Numerical ordinal [0,2]: how long respondent has worked in AI (see INSTRUMENT.pdf for meanings)
 TimeManaging              <- Numerical ordinal [0,3]: what percent of respondent's time is spent managing compute resources (see INSTRUMENT.pdf for meanings; blank if skipped)